 The vision they committed to would be to provide a staff of competent caring physicians and employees working together in harmony within a comfortable, convenient facility with modern equipment, providing innovative programs designed to meet the health care needs of the community.

-In December of 2001, the name of the hospital was changed to Teche Regional Medical Center.
-Since that time, over $30 million has been invested in the hospital to improve patient, physician, and employee satisfaction.
-The “People First” culture was introduced and all employees have committed themselves to live by the Standards of Performance.
+In December of 2001,the name of the hospital was changed to Teche Regional Medical Center.
+At that time, over $7 million was invested in the hospital to improve patient, physician, and employee satisfaction.
+The “People First” culture was introduced and all employees committed themselves to live by the Standards of Performance.

 Province Healthcare merged with LifePoint Hospitals in March 2005, which raised our hospital affiliations from 20 to 50 hospitals.
 LifePoint Hospitals is one of the largest healthcare provider networks serving rural areas in the country.